vvaidy/Qo-DL/README.md

 - album
 - albumartist
 - artist
+- date (depends on users' choice)
 - comment (depends on users' choice)
 - title
-- track
+- track (depends on users' choice)
+- tracknumber (depends on users' choice)
 - tracktotal
-- year
+- year (depends on users' choice)

 The tracktotal field won't be written to mp3s.
 Instead, the track total will be written to the track field.
-Ex: (current_track)/(total_tracks)
+Ex: (current_track)/(total_tracks).
+The date & tracknumber field can only be written to FLACs.

 Misc:
 - If a digital booklet is available, it will be downloaded and put in its respective album folder.